Irrfan Khan: Television work and film career (1990–2008)

 He featured opposite Roopa Ganguly in Basu Chatterjee's critically acclaimed drama film Kamla Ki Maut (1989).
 In the 1990s, he appeared in the critically acclaimed films Ek Doctor Ki Maut (1990), and Such a Long Journey (1998), as well as various other films, which went unnoticed.
 In 1998, he played Valmiki in Sanjay Khan's serial Jai Hanuman.
 He also did an episode named 'From Reel to Real' in horror television show Ssshhhh...Koi Hai in 2001.

 Asif Kapadia cast him as the lead in The Warrior, a historical film completed in 11 weeks on location in Himachal Pradesh and Rajasthan.
 In 2001, The Warrior opened at international film festivals.
+Irfan Khan credited this film in preventing him giving up his acting career.

 Between 2003 and 2004, he acted in Ashvin Kumar's short film, Road to Ladakh; the film received rave reviews at international festivals.
 That same year, he played the title role in the critically acclaimed Maqbool, an adaptation of Shakespeare's Macbeth.

 His first Bollywood lead role came in 2005 with Rog.
 His performance was praised by critics; one wrote, "Irfaan's eyes speak louder than his words and every time he is in frame, be it talking to his buddy Manish or arguing with Suhel, he shows his capability as an actor".
 Thereafter, he appeared in several films either playing the leading role or a supporting role as a villain.
 In 2004, he won the Filmfare Best Villain Award for his role in Haasil.
 He also played an antagonist in the Telugu film Sainikudu.

 In 2007, he appeared in the box office hits The Namesake and Life in a...
 Metro.
 His chemistry with Konkana Sen was one of the highlights of the latter; it also won him the Filmfare Best Supporting Actor Award.
 These roles were closely followed by his appearances in the international films, A Mighty Heart and The Darjeeling Limited.
 Despite his success in Bollywood, he continued to work on television.
 He anchored Mano Ya Na Mano (airing on STAR One), and hosted Kyaa Kahein.